 In manufacturing shop floors of Singapore, the buzzword IIOT (Industrial Internet of Things) is gaining a lot of momentum.
 Production wireless machine sensors, which gather and collect data on gateway devices and use data visualisation tools, are leading a new wave of factory productivity improvement.
 Indoor positioning systems for factories can help streamline process flow

 One obvious benefit of IIOT is better visibility of the plant floor to the facilities and operations management, and possibly improved communication between machines.
-However, when you combine wireless sensor data with anomaly detection algorithms, even more possibilities open.
+However, when you combine wireless sensor data with anomaly detection algorithms, even more, possibilities open.

 IOT analytics on production machines are: